lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/fetchAll.md

-Executes the prepared statement and return an array containing all the result set rows.
+Executes the prepared statement and return an array containing all of the result set rows.

 The default fetch style is PDO::FETCH_ASSOC.